CS340-21/oss/gcantrall.md

 Instance 860

 This project had the same potential vulnerability however it is using 1.6.35 so the valnerability appears to have been fixed.

+Sprint 4

+Neither Project had the vulnerability remaining in them, and were no longer active so It did not seem reasonable to product a patch.

+Sprint 5

+ As previously mentioned, no patch was created as both projects appeared to have already fixed they're vulnerability.